In-depth education to strengthen your knowledge of curriculum and instruction.

 Most students seek the master's degree in special education while pursuing certification in one or more areas.
 This degree is flexible and provides additional opportunities for those not needing or wanting certification.
 Students can specialize in:

 A TET degree prepares educators to be successful with the integration of available and emerging technologies.
 This program focuses on an instructional systems approach and the principles of learning design.
 By capitalizing on their content expertise, students will further develop their skills to apply technological tools to the learning process.

 Advanced programs beyond the master's degree are designed to provide the necessary background and professional expertise for students planning to go into university teaching, supervisory work in schools, curriculum planning, consultant work or similar positions.
 Ninety semester hours beyond the bachelor's degree are required for the Ed.D. degree.

 Application requirements can be found at Graduate School Admission Requirements and include:

 For more detailed admission requirements, please refer to Curriculum and Instruction in the current graduate catalog.

 Additional Program Admission Requirements:

-If you want to continue your education with an advanced degree, the Professional Development Center allows you to complete a master's program in 15 months.
+If you want to continue your education with an advanced degree, Induction and Mentoring allows you to complete a master's program in 15 months.
 Students work with specific schools to complete their education alongside an experienced teacher also completing an advanced degree program who acts as a mentor for the new teacher.

 Our students have the opportunity to build their professional experience through student organizations for undergraduate students within the School of Education.
 The National Association for Education of the Young Child, Council for Exceptional Children, South Dakota Educational Association and Reading Council are all ways students can get involved outside the classroom.